Alex Kerr (soccer): Orlando Pride

-Kerr was drafted by the Orlando Pride 50th overall in the fourth round of the 2024 NWSL Draft.
+The Orlando Pride drafted Kerr with the 50th overall pick in the fourth round of the 2024 NWSL Draft.
 She was signed to a one-year contract.
-She made her professional debut on June 7, substituting on in the 84th minute against the San Diego Wave.
-She got her first start on July 27 against Monterrey in the group stage of the 2024 NWSL x Liga MX Femenil Summer Cup, where she scored her first professional goal and put away the final penalty kick to win the shootout after drawing 2–2 in regulation.
-On August 29, she was waived by the Pride to pursue other playing opportunities.
+On June 7, she made her professional debut as a 84th-minute substitute for Ally Watt in a 1–1 draw with the San Diego Wave.
+She earned her first start against Monterrey on July 27, scoring her first professional goal in the 2–2 draw in the NWSL x Liga MX Femenil Summer Cup, then converting the winning penalty in the resulting shootout.
+On August 29, after just four appearances, she was waived by the Pride to pursue other opportunities.

 Como

-Italian Serie A Femminile club Como announced that they had signed Kerr on October 4, 2024.
-She made her club debut as a substitute against Fiorentina the next day.
-On her first start, she assisted the first two goals of Eli del Estal's hat trick in a 4–2 victory over Sassuolo on October 20.
-She scored her first Serie A goal in a 1–0 win against AC Milan on November 17.
+Serie A Femminile club Como announced that they had signed Kerr on October 4, 2024.
+She made her debut as a substitute against Fiorentina the next day.
+On October 20, she made her first start and assisted twice in Eli del Estal's hat trick as Como won 4–2 against Sassuolo.
+On November 17, she scored her first goal for the club in a 1–0 win over AC Milan.
+She finished the 2024–25 season with 6 goals and 4 assists in 22 games, tied for third on the team in points, as Como placed seventh in the league.

+Parma

+On January 23, 2025, Kerr moved to fellow Serie A Femminile club Parma on a one-and-a-half-year contract.

+Porto

+On August 18, 2026, Kerr joined Portuguese side Porto.